 This post is for SOTA activators and chasers interested in integrating SOTA spotting with a traditional logging program.
 SotaWatch feeds the SOTA cluster system with manually posted spots as well as those picked up by the RBN (reverse beacon network) that match alerts previously posted on SotaWatch.
 This article describes how to tap into this system and feed these spots directly to a logging program.
 There are several advantages to this approach such as the ability to click on a spot to QSY the radio, have SOTA spots filtered or listed alongside DX spots, and keeping SOTA chaser QSO's in the main log (not running a separate chaser log).
 My logging program is DxLab, which I highly recommend.
 However, this technique can be applied to any logging program with a spot management feature allowing the use of multiple spotting sources.

 To enable the cluster in DxLab launch the SpotCollector app and click on "Config", then click on "Spot Sources".
 In the host address box enter the following address: cluster.sota.org.uk; the port address is 7300; the caption is SOTA; the username is your callsign; and there is no password required.
 (Thanks to Andy, MM0FMF, for providing this capability. )

-SpotCollector is a stand alone app.
+SpotCollector is a stand-alone app.
 This means that it can be used alongside a different logging program to watch for SOTA spots.
-However, it also integrates well with DxLab applications.
+However, it also integrates well with the other DxLab applications.
 There is no reason why the cluster cannot be used with other logging/spotting programs as well, with perhaps fewer filtering options, as long as those programs allow for manual configuration of spotting sources.
 In that case, simply enter the telnet address and port shown above.